An improved lower bound for star-shaped Kakeya sets: Remarks

 \subsection{Further refinements}

-The choice of parameters described above is clearly not optimal.
+The choice of parameters described above is not optimal.
 One can solve a constrained optimization problem to achieve a better bound.
-More precisely, assuming a universal lower bound $\mathcal{L}_2^*(E) \geq \frac{1}{2}a$ (where $a$ is a parameter), we may restrict our attention to directions for which the distance $\delta$ from the center $O$ to the needle satisfies $\delta < a$.
-Let $r_0$ be the radius of the circle and $p$ the proportion of directions contained in $B_{r_1}$.
-Now choose $p$ such that the expressions from (\ref{eq:caseIbound}) and (\ref{eq:caseIIbound}) balance:
+More precisely, assuming a universal lower bound $\mathcal{L}_2^*(E) \ge \frac{1}{2}a$ (where $a$ is the parameter chosen to be $\frac{\pi}{49}$ above), we may restrict our attention to the directions $\alpha$ for which the distance $\delta$ from $O$ to the needle $l_\alpha$ satisfies $\delta < a$.
+Let $r_0$ be the radius of the cut-off circle and $p$ the proportion of the directions as in the proof of Lemma \ref{lem:control}.
+Now choose $p$ such that the expressions from \eqref{eq:caseIbound} and \eqref{eq:caseIIbound} balance:

-Then choose $a$ and $r$ to enlarge this minimum under the constraint:
+Then choose $a$ and $r$ to enlarge this minimum under the constraint

-Finally, taking $a \in [0.06473,0.06474]$, $r\in[0.22785,0.22786]$, $p \in[0.88794,0.88795]$, and $\lambda\in[0.90696,0.90697]$ gives an improved lower bound:
+Finally, taking $a\in[0.06473,0.06474]$, $r_0\in[0.22785,0.22786]$, $p\in[0.88794,0.88795]$, and $\lambda\in[0.90696,0.90697]$ gives an improved lower bound:

-We remark also that, even the lower bound obtained in such way is not optimal.
-Indeed, a better bound may be obtained iteratively, as follows: By rescaling the configuration from $B_{r_1}$ to $B_a$, one has
+We remark also that, even the lower bound obtained in such a way is not optimal.
+Indeed, a better bound can be obtained iteratively, as follows: By rescaling the configuration from $B_{R_1}$ to $B_a$, one has